 -

-With an X-ray of your chest or belly, you will have to take a deep breath and hold it for a few seconds.
+With an X-ray of your chest or belly, you may have to take a deep breath and hold it for a few seconds.

 -

 Each exam usually needs at least 2 X-rays.
-You will need to move your body before each new X-ray.
+You may need to move your body before each new X-ray.

 After your test